a-rich/DJ-Tools/docs/how_to_guides/collection_playlists.md

 * having a change of heart with respect to the genre that a particular track belongs to means that that track must be removed from some existing playlist(s) and added to some different playlist(s)
 * searching, for example, "Techno" will show not only tracks that contain the word "techno" in their `Genre` tag but also any track that has *any* mention of the word "techno" associated with it (like a dubstep track whose title is "This track is not techno")

-The [collection_playlists][djtools.collections.playlist_builder.collection_playlists] feature solves all of these issues!
+The [collection_playlists][djtools.collection.playlist_builder.collection_playlists] feature solves all of these issues!
 It allows the wisest of users to configure a YAML file with a specification of arbitrary folders and playlists.
 The playlists' names match the tags that exist in your Collection.

 ## How it's done